 Peter Levine, executive editor.
 Peter serves as Associate Dean for Academic Affairs at Tufts University’s Jonathan M. Tisch College of Civic Life, where he is also the Lincoln Filene Professor of Citizenship & Public Affairs.
 To learn more about Peter, check out his bio.

 Ann Ward, managing editor.
 Ann is a Ph.D. candidate in sociology at Brandeis University who is writing a dissertation on the climate movement in the U.S. She served as a Bonner Service Leader through AmeriCorps for four years.
+Ann is the Education and Outreach Program Administrator at Tufts University’s Office of Sustainability.

 Senior Editorial Associates